 Astronomers or astrophysicists study the universe to help us understand the physical matter and processes in our own solar system and other galaxies.
 It involves studying large objects, such as planets, as well as tiny particles.
 They may specialise in a particular area, for example tracking the position and movement of space objects or how galaxies are formed.

-- collect, analyse and interpret information on features in the universe, by using computers, optical and radio telescopes, spectroscopes, satellites, spacecraft and space probes
+collecting, analysing and interpreting information on features in the universe, by using computers, optical and radio telescopes, spectroscopes, satellites, spacecraft and space probes

-- develop models and use computer programs to interpret your findings and to describe and explain the results
+developing models and using computer programs to interpret your findings and to describe and explain the results

-- make predictions and test them, perhaps developing new instruments or software to do this
+making predictions and testing them, perhaps developing new instruments or software to do this

-- keep detailed logs and records, and write reports
+keeping detailed logs and records, and writing reports

-- manage research teams and work with other scientists, sometimes from different disciplines such as geoscience.
+managing research teams and working with other scientists, sometimes from different disciplines such as geoscience.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-The starting salaries for astronomers in postdoctoral research posts are normally in the range of £28,000 to £37,000 a year.
+The starting salaries for astronomers or astrophysicists in postdoctoral research posts are normally in the range of £26,000 to £39,000 a year.
 Senior (or advanced) researchers and university lecturers earn up to £60,000 a year.

-- There are very few vacancies for professional astronomers.
+There are very few vacancies for professional astronomers or astrophysicists.